elamaran619/amazon-quicksight-user-guide/doc_source/welcome.md

 If you are a new to Amazon QuickSight, see [Signing Up for Amazon QuickSight](signing-up.md) to learn more about subscribing\.

 If you are an administrator, see [Administration](qsysadmin.md)\.

+## Compliance<a name="compliance"></a>

+This is a HIPAA Eligible Service\.
+For more information about AWS, U\.S\.
+Health Insurance Portability and Accountability Act of 1996 \(HIPAA\), and using AWS services to process, store, and transmit protected health information \(PHI\), see [HIPAA Overview](https://aws.amazon.com/compliance/hipaa-compliance/)\.

+This service is compliant with ISO 27001, a security management standard that specifies security management best practices\.
+For more information, see [ISO 27001 Overview](https://aws.amazon.com/compliance/iso-27001-faqs/)\.

+Content delivered to Amazon S3 buckets might contain customer content\.
+For more information about removing sensitive data, see [How Do I Empty an S3 Bucket?](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/empty-bucket.html) or [How Do I Delete an S3 Bucket?](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/delete-bucket.html)\.